dankolbman/ncdc-hpd/README.md

 persistance layer (SQL or otherwise).
 This maximizes the possible number of consumers of the data (data people would rather SQL interface than python cli) to ensure it has maximum usability and impact.

-## Unmatched Brackets

-Documentation says that unmatched brackets are rare, but overall there are:
-28 stations with unmatched deletion brackets
-71 stations with unmatched missing data brackets

-There is nothing about how to resolve the issue of missing brackets, so any bracket that does not appear to have a matching start or end bracket is interpreted as itself being deleted only.
-It's important to note also that the bracket matching is only attempted per station as it's assumed that each station provides its own stream.
-It should not be possible for missing brackets in one station to be coincedentally terminated by another station.

-Further investigation shows that many stations have repeat starts of missing data brackets that are unterminated.
-This seems to indicate that these flags are unreliable so they are simply ignored for analysis.